 - write ten words – descriptive or emotive: no repeats

-- what was the story about? – five point you remember
+- what was the story about? – five points you remember

 - note language features you heard?